adamsk34/Sea-Birds-Carousel/README.md

 # Sea-Birds-Old-Carousel
-Website Carousel
+Static Web Page, Carousel

 This was an academic project.
-Open "new 1.htm" to view the carousel.
+Open [app.htm](src/app.htm), in your browser, to view the web page.

-I made this for my Human Computer Interaction 1 class.
-The assignment was to create a simple carousel of 5 or more pictures.
-I tried to make it creative and personal.
+This was originally made for *COMP3020 Human Computer Interaction 1* class, in fall 2016 at the University of Manitoba.

-This uses assets from an old version of my game called Sea Birds: End of an Age
+This uses assets from an old version of my game called **Sea Birds: End of an Age**.
+I have since remade the game from scratch and released in on Steam [(available here)](https://store.steampowered.com/app/977310/Sea_Birds_End_of_an_Age).